 “When You’re in Love, the Whole World is Jewish” is Jason’s most recent theatrical venture.
 The musical revue is structured as a series of vignettes, loosely connected by a simple plot premise: a Jewish man and a non-Jewish woman fall in love.
 Guided by a rabbi, the woman is introduced to the magic of Judaism “in 90 minutes,” through several funny sketches and songs.
 Because I am the “Shiksa in the Kitchen,” and because the show Seinfeld helped to popularize the word “shiksa” by highlighting Elaine’s shiksa-ppeal, I couldn’t help but feel a synergy between this musical and my blog.
 This fact really hit home when I saw that the show’s poster features the moon as a big bagel in the sky.
 Yep, I would have to say I am absolutely the target audience for this show!

 This musical revue is based on a comedy album released in 1966 called, “When You’re in Love the Whole World is Jewish.”
 The collection of classic Jewish sketches, jokes and songs was written and produced by Bob Booker & George Foster.
 The stage show integrates many of the original songs and sketches with some new material, updating some outdated lyrics and inserting funny scenes to round out the story.
 One of the original 1966 songs, “Would You Believe It,” is clearly a precursor to Adam Sandler’s famous “Hanukkah Song.”
-Here are the two, so you can see how similar they are:

 I had the opportunity to interview director Jason Alexander on the phone last week for the Kitchen Memories section of my site.
 I asked him about the show, an original song he wrote called “Let’s Eat,” and his family food history.
 Jason was born to a Jewish family in New Jersey.
 A lot of the dishes he grew up with might be familiar to you, if you have Ashkenazi Jewish ancestry.
 More on that below.